matheustecchio/Go-Bank/README.md

 This project is licensed under the [Unlicense License](./docs/LICENSE).

-By using this project, you agree to adhere to the terms and conditions of the license.
+By using this project, you agree to follow and respect the terms and conditions of the license.

 ---